P.O. Box 16106

 Active competitor in the sport of "practical pistol", a sport requiring speed and accuracy with handguns.
 The international governing body for this sport is the International Practical Shooting Confederation (the sport is often known by this acronym, IPSC [ip' sic]), and the national governing body is the United States Practical Shooting Association.
 Competitors in this sport shoot under the most strict set of safety rules of any shooting sport.
 Fire up to 10,000 rounds annually in practice and competition for about 25 years.

-Devotee of the sport of "precision rifle", shooting small targets at long distances under practical, field conditions.
+Competitor in the sport of "precision rifle", shooting small targets at long distances under practical, field conditions.

 Handgun hunter of big game; elk with a .44 magnum

-and deer with a .45 autopistol.
+revolver, and deer with a .45 autopistol.

 Certified by the Second Amendment foundation to teach all gun safety programs, and to train and certify instructors to teach all gun safety programs.
+Has graduated between 5,000 and 6,000 students from a curricula qualifying graduates to apply for a Montana concealed weapon permit.

 Author and curricula developer, Be Safe, a gun safety program for children, designed for children in first through third grades.
 The primary message of the Be Safe program is: "Don't touch!
 Do not handle firearms without adult supervision."
 The secondary message is: "If you ever see another kid playing with a real gun, leave the building and tell an adult."
 The Be Safe program has been distributed to every elementary school in Montana, and literally thousands of Montana schoolchildren have received the training.
 The Be Safe program is supported by a state law (20-7-132, M.C.A.) calling on schools to provide gun safety training as a part of their school curricula.

-for initial training and requalification of state-licensed
+Firearms Instructor for initial training and requalification of

-guards and private investigators.
+state-licensed private security guards and private

 Montana Public Policy and Firearms